-Policies and Procedures
+Policies and procedures

-We are in the process, with the assistance of external modern slavery experts, of drafting for approval a specific Modern Slavery Policy, developing its modern slavery framework and associated documentation and tools.
-We already have included modern slavery clauses in our Multi-Trade Contractor contracts.
+SGCH has a Modern Slavery Policy and continues to develop our modern slavery framework and associated documentation and tools.
+We have included modern slavery clauses in our Multi-Trade Contractor contracts.

 The framework will need to be further considered, reviewed and then rolled out into the company with the necessary training and awareness amongst staff.